lvsoft/service_kit/README.md

 `service_kit` provides a binary named `forge-cli`, which is an interactive API client based on the OpenAPI specification.

 **Installation**:
-Once `service_kit` is published to crates.io, you can install it using `cargo install`.
-Note that you need to enable the `api-cli` feature flag.
+Install from crates.io and enable the `api-cli` feature flag.

 ```bash
 cargo install service_kit --features api-cli